Dates: Wednesday 1/13, 1/20, 1/27, 2/3, 2/10, 2/17, 2/24, 3/3, 3/10, 3/17

 About the 10-week Series:

 We will meet as a group once a week for 1.5 hours.
 Sessions typically will start with self-connection practices, followed by Zoom breakout rooms of 2-3 people for everyone to check-in.
 After re-connecting in the larger group, we'll dive into various self-connection practices based on NVC -- there's a combination of structured learning and improv learning through large room and small breakout room practices.
-All sessions have a retrospective time of celebrations (what worked well) and mournings (what didn't go quite well).
 Finally, we close out the group with a "check-out" of how we're feeling after spending time together.
+After closing the core session, a smaller group spends another 30 minutes of unstructured discussions and questions.
+One free 30 minute coaching sessions is offered to each registered participant.

 Learning Objectives of 10-week Series: